 Who Should Apply

-Current high school seniors planning to enroll at Michigan Tech for the fall 2018 semester who have a cumulative high school GPA of 3.75 or higher and SAT total of 1420 or higher or ACT composite of 31 or higher are invited to apply.
+Current high school seniors (or those who graduated in 2020 and are not taking college courses following high school graduation) who plan to enroll at Michigan Tech for the fall 2021 semester and have a cumulative high school GPA of 3.00 or higher are invited to apply.

 How to Apply

-- Create a free user account on Appropedia, the largest collaborative website dedicated to sustainability, appropriate technology, poverty reduction, and permaculture.
+- Create a free user account on Appropedia, the largest collaborative website dedicated to sustainability, appropriate technology, and poverty reduction.

 - Create a page documenting your project on the wiki Appropedia.
-If you haven't used a wiki before
+If you haven't used a wiki Appropedia.

 - share code you wrote for a humanitarian medical project for a trip you took abroad